-The purpose of excavation-water discharge sampling is to meet requirements set forth in the MSD discharge authorization letter dated July 23, 2001, and modified in letters dated February 10, 2005; June 19, 2006; May 22, 2008; May 10, 2010; May 24, 2012; June 23, 2014; July 18, 2016; June 11, 2018; and July 16, 2020.
-Copies of these letters are included in Appendix A. The current MSD authorization letter will expire on July 23, 2022, and will be renewed prior to that date (MSD 2020a).
+The purpose of excavation water discharge sampling is to meet requirements set forth in the original MSD discharge authorization letter dated July 23, 2001; modified in the authorization letters dated February 10, 2005, and June 19, 2006; and the current renewal letter dated June 7, 2022.
+MSD discharge authorization renewal is required every 2 years.
+The current MSD authorization letter will expire on July 23, 2024, and will be renewed prior to that date (MSD 2022).
+Copies of the MSD authorization letters are included in Appendix A.